appcelerator-archive/ti.box2d/ios/documentation/world.md

 The wold object is your "game board" or sorts, it's where all the Box2D stuff like gravity exists, and its where things like "bodies" and joints exist.

+As a note, the world by default has no "walls" so objects will keep falling till they go off the screen (but note these elements will still exist in memory)

 ## Methods

 ### setGravity